gerac83/BMVC2024/authors/submit-your-paper.md

 <!-- <p>Please refer to the <a href="../../workshops/index.html">workshops page</a> for workshop paper submission instructions.</p> -->

-<p>Paper submission and registration are handled via the Conference Management Toolkit (CMT).
-Paper registration is performed by registering as a user with CMT and entering a paper title and abstract.
+<p>Paper submission and registration are handled via OpenReview.
+Paper registration is performed by registering as a user with OpenReview and entering a paper title and abstract.
 This will result in the allocation of a “paper ID”, which indicates registration is completed and should be used in preparation of the review copy.
 You will be able to make edits and upload new paper drafts until the final deadline.
 Submitted papers should be prepared according to the published specification for formatting and style.
 Please be sure to read both the formatting instructions and policies before submission.</p>

-<p style="text-align: center;"><a class="btn btn-primary" role="button" href="https://cmt3.research.microsoft.com/BMVC2023/">Submit your Paper via CMT</a></p>
+<p style="text-align: center;"><a class="btn btn-primary" role="button" href="https://cmt3.research.microsoft.com/BMVC2023/">Submit your Paper via OpenReview</a></p>

 <!--
 <div class="alert mt-3 alert-info" style="">